 The world needs art, and art is infinite.

 However, suppose you want to be strategic and methodic about turning your passion into a full-time career.
-In that case, you need to be open-minded, explore all the options, figure out alternatives, and have a business plan.
+In that case, you need to be open-minded, go over all the options, figure out alternatives, and have a business plan.
 To know your muse’s potential – how far you can go with your passion – you have to examine the size of the market that’ll ask for your services.

 What else are you good at?
 How can you match your skills, passions, and market needs?